Have you ever wondered why windscreens tend to crack while car windows shatter and fall apart?

 This can include vandalism, a car accident, rocks kicked up from passing traffic and other sources of accidental or intentional damage.

 Whilst the front windscreen is made up of two layers of laminated safety glass with a plastic layer in between, the side and rear windows are made from single layers of safety glass.

 Car Windows Safety Glass

 Safety glass is constructed in such a way that it completely shatters into pebble-sized pieces after a strong impact on it.
-These pebble-sized pieces of glass are much less sharp than typical broken glass fragments.
+As a result, these pebble-sized pieces of glass are much less sharp than your usual broken glass fragments.